canopy-js/canopy-js/README.md

 Canopy JS is motivated by a series of observations.

-#### 1. Explanation is a linearization of nonlinear information
+#### 1. Explanation is of a graph

 Information in the mind is a graph.
 But to send it we need a straight line.
-We impose order, and leave information.
-We must serialize but the question is when.
+We must serialize, but the question is when.
-Really there are two options.
+Really the options are two.
-You can have an explainer write a long list.
+The explainer can write a long list.
-Or, you can have the explainer reproduce their graph, and then serialize it as-needed for the client.
+Or have the explainer capture their graph.
+Then serialize for the client as-needed.

-#### 2. Human explainers have a greater capacity for customization
+#### 2. Human explainers customize explanations

 Why might you prefer to send graph?
-Human explainers can customize explanations.
+Explainers can customize explanations.
 They can add more clarification for a beginner.
-They can add more detail for someone more interested.
+They can add detail for someone more taken.
-They can focus on connections between this and the listener's knowledge.
-From the single understanding of the explainer, many explanations are possible.
+From an explainer, many explanations are possible.
 But we lose them by making a document.
 A document assumes one level of prior knowledge for all readers.
 A document picks one level of detail for all readers.
 A document can only mention things known to everyone.
-There is much the explainer has, that the reader wants, but serialization gets in the way.
+There is much the explainer has, that the reader wants.
+But serialization gets in the way.
 So have the explainer make a graph, and let each listener explore.

 #### 3. Explanations can be very large